BigDataBoutique/elasticsearch-cloud-deploy/README.md

 This repository contains a set of tools and scripts to deploy an Elasticsearch cluster on the cloud, using best-practices and state of the art tooling.

+***Note:*** This branch supports Elasticsearch 6.x only.
+For Elasticsearch 5.x see the [elasticsearch-5.x](https://github.com/synhershko/elasticsearch-cloud-deploy/tree/elasticsearch-5.x) branch.

 You need to use the latest version of Terraform and Packer for all features to work correctly.

 Features:

 * Deployment of data and master nodes as separate nodes
-* Client node with Kibana, Kopf and authenticated Elasticsearch access
+* Client node with Kibana, Cerebro, Grafana and authenticated Elasticsearch access
 * DNS and load-balancing access to client nodes
 * Sealed from external access, only accessible via password-protected external facing client nodes
 * AWS deployment support (under `terraform-aws`)